 The Voluntary Disclosure Program allows people who acted willfully in not complying with tax laws to minimize criminal exposure if they come forward voluntarily.
 To put it in plain English, if you fess up to the IRS, they will generally not pursue charges against you as long as you report all of the missing income and fully cooperate.
 The Criminal Investigation Unit reviews your disclosure and decides whether or not to accept your disclosure.

 You should always consult with a tax attorney before making a voluntary disclosure.
-The attorney can help you decide if you even need to use this program—in some cases, they may recommend a “back door disclosure” via amending your returns.
+The attorney can help you decide whether you even need to use this program by determining whether your conduct was willful.
 If they do recommend this program, they can help you with the disclosure and figure out the best way for you to deal with your unreported crypto.
 Make sure you pick an attorney who has experience with crypto cases.

 Get Help With Unreported Crypto Now